swhites2/IOM/README.md

 # IOM
-iraq displacement data pulled from iom.int two files for initial data review.
-July 2021 and June 2020
+iraq displacement data retrieved from iom.int

+includes two files for initial data review approx. one year apart to do some comparisions (July 2021 and June 2020)